Developer Guide

 -

-since we have multiple types of commands, each with their own unique parser -
+Parsernow takes in genericT extends Commandsince we have multiple types of commands, each with their own unique parser -

-class, which then handle the actual execution of commands and returning ofCommandResult
+Executorinstances are created by eachCommandclass, which then handle the actual execution of commands and returning ofCommandResult - Commands now come in 3 general types,

-operates without either aPerson
+Commandoperates without either aPersonorGroupobject

 -